epage/epage.github.io/blog/talks/2025-05-14-performance.md

 ???

-In the case of zed, there are over 150 workspace members with deep nesting (up-to 9 deep) Iterating on compilation errors and tests in this kind of situation is dramatically different than working on leaf packages.
+In the case of zed, there are over 150 workspace members with deep nesting (up-to 9 deep) Iterating on compilation errors and tests in this kind of situation is dramatically **different than working on leaf packages**.

-This also isn't just about rustc or even cargo's performance but about how they behave.
+This also isn't just about rustc or even cargo's performance but **about how they behave**.

 Examples: